notsnip/website/README.md

 ## Credits ✨

-This project implements elements from dromzeh's repository.
+This project implements code from dromzeh's repository.
 Huge props to [dromzeh](https://github.com/dromzeh) for their original work ☁️.

 [Lanyard](https://github.com/Phineas/Lanyard) for a sweet and hassle free Discord status integration 🛠️.